scaffold-eth/scaffold-eth/README.md

 ```
 yarn run sidechaindeploy
 ```
-You will need the contract deployment addresses to update the subgraph configuration:
-Go to `packages/niftygraph/subgraph.yaml` and update the addresses for the three datasources to match the addresses from your deployment

-*Terminal D:* Run a local graph node <- Requires docker
+*Terminal D:* Run a local graph node <- Requires docker Before that delete a generated folder: `/docker/graph-node/data`
 ```
-cd nifty-ink/docker/graph-node
+cd xnft/docker/graph-node
 docker-compose up
 ```
 *Terminal E:* Create and deploy the subgraph on your local graph node
-NOTE: if you update the Nifty smart contracts, you will need to update the ABIs in `/packages/niftygraph/abis`
+NOTE: if you update the XNFT smart contracts, you will need to update the ABIs in `/packages/niftygraph/abis`
 ```
-cd nifty-ink/packages/niftygraph
+cd xnft/packages/niftygraph
 yarn codegen
 yarn build
 yarn create-local
 yarn deploy-local
 ```
-Your local environment is up and running, get inking!
+After yarn codegen - your contract addresses inside `/packages/niftygraph/subgraph.yaml` should have been updated Your local environment is up and running, get inking!

+And after you update your page you are ready to go!

 _We welcome and are eternally grateful for features and pull requests!_